ONDER1E/PAWR/README.md

 # PAWR - PTFS ATC Workload Reducer

 PAWR is a tool designed to reduce the workload of Air Traffic Controllers (ATC) on Discord.
-It achieves this by handling various tasks such as breaking Discord's Terms of Service (TOS), listing flight plans that're only associated with your airport, and more.
+It achieves this by handling various tasks such as listing flight plans that're only associated with your airport, and more.

 ## Configuration Instructions (config.json):